IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     ![](_attachments/itzRSVPOpenEnvironment.png)

     !!!
+Warning "For best results, use the Google Chrome browser."

+        Issues may be encountered with some browsers when accessing the demo environment.
+If the page does not load, try loading the page in the Google Chrome browser.

+    !!!
 Warning "You may be prompted to authenticate"

         In some instances, you may be prompted to authenticate when attempting to access the **Open our IBM Cloud environment** link.
 Use the same IBM ID and password used to reserve the ITZ environment.